Yo! Noid 2: Enter the Void: Development

 Yo!
 Noid 2: Enter the Void was completed in one month, from June 30, 2017, to August 1, 2017.
 The name used on platform itch.io comes from Episode 58 of the Waypoint Radio Podcast, titled "Yo!
 Noid Was Ahead of Its Time", following one of the game jam's rules that the title had to come from a Waypoint Radio title.

 The visual style of the Noid Void was inspired by the backgrounds of Will Vinton's Noid advertisements.

 The game's plot, including its antagonist Mike Hatsune, is based on vocaloid Hatsune Miku, and uses elements of the 2013 Domino's App feat.
 Hatsune Miku, a Japan-only food delivery app that gained notoriety in the west after its commercial, featuring president and CEO of Domino's Pizza Japan, Scott Oelkers, went viral.
 The idea of a vocaloid replacing The Noid as a mascot comes from the discontinuation of Domino's Noid mascot in America.

 Reception and legacy

-The game received overall warm reception, with critics noting its surreal, but lighthearted tone, but occasional brutal difficulty.
+The game had overall positive reception, with critics noting its surreal, but lighthearted tone, but occasional brutal difficulty.

 The game was featured in Summer Games Done Quick 2018, as speedrunner AlucardX60 completed the game in 13:15.

-The game was featured on the WWAYTV3 news channel, as a review on the Gaming Trends segment of the program, with critic David Lewis noting its surreal nature and work of love from fans.
+The game was featured on the WWAYTV3 news channel, as a review on the Gaming Trends segment, with critic David Lewis noting its surreal nature and work of love from fans.

+Two of the game's developers, Harrison Bright and Quade Zaban, are developing a new original game with similar mechanics, titled The Big Catch, set for release in 2025.